denizzzka/dpq2/README.md

 It is doesn't add overhead to the original low level library libpq but make convenient use PostgreSQL from D.

-_upd: I slightly abandoned dpq2 because https://github.com/DSoftOut/pgator-backend was written.
-It contains better PG types support with many bug fixes (code rewritten from zero)._
+_upd: I slightly abandoned dpq2 because https://github.com/DSoftOut/pgator-backend was written. pgator-backend works differently from dpq2: pgator-backend converts responses into BSON, not into native D types.
+But currently it contains better PG types support with many bug fixes (code rewritten from zero)._

 Features